Yes, MaestroQA finally has AI!

 YES | |

-MaestroQA is one of the most well-known providers in the call center quality assurance software space.
-For more than 10 years, MaestroQA’s approach has been to digitize manual QA spreadsheets and paper-based processes to preserve much of the traditional QA process in its digital quality and coaching tool.
-In an attempt to keep pace with newer AI for QA providers like Loris, MaestroQA has added some basic user-defined prompting.
+MaestroQA is an established software provider in the call center quality assurance software space.
+For more than 10 years, MaestroQA’s approach has essentially been to digitize traditional QA spreadsheets and manual processes.
+While this provided structure for distributed teams, it also preserved the slow and labor-intensive nature of traditional QA.
+In an attempt to keep pace with native AI for QA providers like Loris, MaestroQA has added some basic user-defined prompting through a LLM.

 MaestroQA has a number of both traditional and emerging competitors in the quality assurance and customer analytics categories.